Site Search

 • Automatic optimizations: Image compression, WebP conversion, and more

-You can use free CDN to increase image loading speed on your Blogger Site Here is a 100% free and easy solution:
+You can use a free CDN to increase image loading speed on your Blogger site.
+Here is a 100% free and easy solution:

 Option 1: Using ImgBB (Simple and fast)